AI Agent Orchestration Frameworks: A Comprehensive Guide for Enterprise Implementation

 • Customer Service: Automate issue resolution by using one agent to triage incoming requests, another to access knowledge base articles, and a third to provide step-by-step guidance.

-• Prompt Engineering: Craft effective prompts to guide AI agents toward desired outcomes.
-A retailer might use prompt engineering to optimize an agent's ability to generate product descriptions that resonate with specific customer segments.
+• Prompt Engineering: Craft effective prompts to guide ai agents toward desired outcomes.
+Prompt engineering is the practice of designing inputs (prompts) for ai models to elicit specific and desired outputs.
+A retailer might use prompt engineering to optimize an agent's ability to generate product descriptions that resonate with specific customer segments, for instance, by specifying the target audience, desired tone, and key selling points in the prompt.

 • Monitoring, Logging, and Troubleshooting: Monitor agent performance to identify areas for improvement.
 Logging agent interactions can help diagnose issues and optimize workflows.